Daffodil Cake

 • Take your beaten egg yolks and add them to one of the bowls with the egg whites.

-• Spoon the yellow and white batters into the ungreased non stick tube pan alternating to create a great marbled effect.
-Gently cut through the batter if you want to swirl the colors.
+• Spoon the yellow and white batters into the ungreased non stick tube pan, alternating to create a marbled effect.
+Gently cut through the batter if you want to swirl the colors together.

 • Bake on the bottom shelf of the oven for 40 minutes or until the top of the cake springs back when touched.
 Do not open the oven before 40 minutes or the cake may fall.

-• When you remove the cake from the oven, immediately invert the cake in the pan onto the funnel, let hang until the cake is completely cool.
+• When you remove the cake from the oven, immediately invert the cake in the pan onto a funnel or cooling rack and let hang until the cake is completely cool.

 • Once the cake is cool you may need to run a sharp knife around the outside of the cake to release it from the pan.